-Table 2 presents the standard errors (SEs) achieved at the end of the series for various outcome measures, for four rotation patterns and with simple and composite estimation.
-The fourth rotation pattern is the 4 in 8 out pattern used in the U.S. Current Population Survey.
+Table 5.2 presents the standard errors achieved at the end of the series for various outcome measures, for four rotation patterns and with simple and composite estimation.
+The fourth rotation pattern is the 4 in 8 out pattern used in the United States Current Population Survey.

+Standard error measures the variability of an estimate due to sampling error - it is calculated as the square root of the variance of the estimate.
 The standard errors are given as a percentage of the standard error of a simple estimate of level.

-(as % of SE for simple level estimate)

-Pattern and estimator original level movement - y average ovement end trend level movement
+Pattern and estimator iginal Movement rly average Movement d trend Movement

 8 in S 100 75 88 80 97 19

-" C(11,5) 94 66 82 67 89 16
+8 in C11,5 94 66 82 67 89 16

-1 in 2 out : S 100 130 66 55 72 15
+1 in 2 out S 100 130 66 55 72 15

-" C(11,5) 98 127 65 53 71 14
+1 in 2 out C11,5 98 127 65 53 71 14

-2 in 2 out : S 100 102 76 71 81 17
+2 in 2 out S 100 102 76 71 81 17

-" C(11,5) 89 78 72 60 78 15
+2 in 2 out C11,5 89 78 72 60 78 15

-4 in 8 out : S 100 85 84 91 94 22
+4 in 8 out S 100 85 84 91 94 22

-C(11,5) 91 70 77 70 84 17
+4 in 8 out C11,5 91 70 77 70 84 17

-Table 2: Standard errors of simple and composite estimates at the end of
+Table 5.2 : Standard errors of simple and composite estimates at the end of the series,proportion employed (as % of standard error for simple level estimate)

-the series, proportion employed

-(as %) of SE for simple level estimate)

-The current 8 in pattern achieves the best standard errors for lag 1 movement this is expected, since this design has the greatest overlap at lag 1.
+The current '8 in' pattern achieves the best standard errors for lag one movement - this is expected, since this design has the greatest overlap at lag one.
 It does not perform particularly well for the longer term measures (level and movement of quarterly average and level and movement of trend).
 For all outcomes the composite estimates give lower standard errors than the simple estimates.

-The 1 in 2 out pattern gives very poor standard errors for lag 1 movement, but is very good for the longer term indicators in this table.
-Composite estimation achieves relatively little for the 1 in 2 out rotation pattern.
+The '1 in 2 out' pattern gives very poor standard errors for lag one movement, but is very good for the longer term indicators in this table.
+Composite estimation achieves relatively little for the '1 in 2 out' rotation pattern.
 It seems unlikely that composite estimation would be used with this rotation pattern, given the extra complexity involved.
-For this reason only the simple estimator will be presented for the 1 in 2 out pattern in later results.
+For this reason only the simple estimator will be presented for the '1 in 2 out' pattern in later results.

-The 2 in 2 out pattern appears as something of a compromise between good long term estimates and good lag 1 movement estimates.
-Standard errors under the 2 in 2 out pattern are greatly improved by composite estimation, especially for the lag 1 movement estimate.
-In fact, composite estimation transforms this rotation pattern - with composite estimation the standard errors compare well with those achieved under other designs given her.
-Only the composite estimator will be presented for the 2 in 2 out pattern in later results.
+The '2 in 2 out' pattern appears as something of a compromise between good long-term estimates and good lag one movement estimates.
+Standard errors under the '2 in 2 out' pattern are greatly improved by composite estimation, especially for the lag one movement estimate.
+Composite estimation is required for this rotation pattern to give good standard errors.
+With composite estimation the standard errors compare well with those achieved under other designs given here.
+Only the composite estimator will be presented for the '2 in 2 out' pattern in later results.

-Finally, the 4 in 4 out estimator is shown as an example of what is achieved under other rotation patterns.
-This rotation pattern is much improved by composite estimation, and in fact the U.S. survey uses a composite estimator (though not of the form described in this paper).
+Finally, the '4 in 4 out' estimator is shown as an example of what is achieved under other rotation patterns.
+This rotation pattern is much improved by composite estimation, and in fact the Current Population Survey of the Bureau of Labour Statistics uses a composite estimator (though not of the form described in this paper).